-While this is okay, if you really want to have fun with your wardrobe and avoid becoming bored, then it can help to take photos of yourself wearing different outfit combinations.
-These will help to remind you of what works well and why – as well as providing you with a catalogue of outfits to go to if you’re ever feeling stuck for what to wear.
+While this is okay, if you really want to have fun with your wardrobe and avoid becoming bored, it can help to take photos of yourself wearing different outfit combinations.
+These will remind you of what works well and why – as well as provide you with a catalogue of outfits to go to if you’re ever feeling stuck for what to wear.

 It’s important to keep in mind that a capsule wardrobe is supposed to be fun and allow you to get creative – it’s not supposed to feel like a chore or stop you from treating yourself to a new outfit every now and then.

-The minimalist concept can also help you let go of material possessions that you don’t need, to make more time and space for the things that really matter to you…
+The minimalist concept can also help you let go of material possessions that you don’t need and make more time and space for the things that really matter to you…